microsoftgraph/dataconnect-solutions/solutions/mgdc-cosmos/README.md

 5. Open the **PL_MGDC_CosmosDB** pipeline and update the following pipeline parameters:
    a. `sql_database_name` - Set this to the name of your dedicated SQL pool.
    b. `sql_server_name` - Set this to the name of your Azure Synapse workspace.
    c. `keyvault_name` - Set this to the name of your Keyvault.
+6. Click the notebook card in the pipeline and navigate to the **Settings** tab.
+   a.
+Attach the MGDCToCosmosDB notebook here.

 ### Add Trigger